Day Two - Main Conference

 - Dr. Kenneth Moats - Physical Scientist, Radiation Protection Bureau, Health Canada, Government of Canada

-The disposal of NORM mining wastes is a critical challenge for the mining industry, requiring robust strategies to ensure environmental safety and regulatory compliance.
-This session will explore the latest advancements in the treatment and disposal of NORM wastes, focusing on innovative technologies and best practices.
-Drawing from recent industry papers and market insights, the session will provide a comprehensive overview of the methodologies employed to manage NORM wastes, including immobilisation techniques, specialised landfill sites, and the integration of sustainable practices.
+The disposal of NORM is a critical challenge for all industries, requiring robust strategies to ensure environmental safety and regulatory compliance.
+This session will explore the latest advancements in the treatment and disposal of NORM/TENORM, focusing on innovative technologies and best practices.
+Driven by market leaders, the session will provide a comprehensive overview of the methodologies employed to manage NORM wastes, including immobilisation techniques, specialised landfill sites, and the integration of sustainable practices.

 Key Takeaways